Report on meeting held on 13th October 2011

 The WM, W. Bro.
 John Edwards thanked his officers for their support during the past year and invited W. Bro.
 Paul Haynes White Hill Lodge No. 8425 to assist him in bestowing the highest honour that a lodge can confer on any of its members – the Mastership of the lodge.
 On this occasion Bro.
 Count Charles-Nicolas Goblet D’Alviella received the gavel and master’s collar before being installed into the chair of King Solomon.

 A fine ceremony followed as Bro.
 Mathew Saunders presented the working tools of a master mason; Bro.
 John Rance the tools of a Fellowcraft and the Director of Ceremonies, W. Bro.
 Tom Hawley, the tools of an Entered Apprentice.
 Fine style too described the presentation of the addresses to the Master, Wardens and Brethren by VW Bro.
-Jervis Kaye, W. Bro.
+Jervis Kay, W. Bro.
 James Milne and W. Bro.
 Rory Shackleton respectively.
 The newly installed master presented his officers with their jewels and wands with aplomb and looked forward with optimism to the Masonic year ahead.

 A ballot for two new initiates proved in their favour and notice of proposal to introduce another new member was given at the third rising.